asmodeus812/elearning/java-se-study/java-ocp/2-advanced-class-design.md

 in java 8.
 This chapter covers lambda expression, which form the foundation for understanding Streams and the new facilities available in the Java 8 release

+`Design principles and patterns are two different core stipulations of the java world.
+While the design principles define what rules have to be applied throughout the lifecycle of creating an application, design patterns are aimed at solving different problems that occur often during the development of an application.
+They both tend to produce code that is easier to maintain and easier for other developers to read`

 ## Abstract

-They provide a way to specify an abstraction, without prodviding implementation details, an abstract class can be more suitable in certain cases instead of interfaces, since they can provide not only behavior (like interfaces) but also the abstraction semantics as well.
+They provide a way to specify an abstraction, without providing implementation details, an abstract class can be more suitable in certain cases instead of interfaces, since they can provide not only behavior (like interfaces) but also the abstraction semantics as well.
 An abstract class defines a common functionality and also a more stringent definition, for the type.